oresat/oresat-gps-hardware/README.md

 * A [**SkyTraq Orion-B16** GNSS module](https://navspark.mybigcommerce.com/12mm-x-16mm-gnss-receiver-module-for-leo-applications/), a GNSS receiver module meant for university CubeSat use.
 * An [Analog Devices MAX2771 SDR GNSS receiver IC](https://www.analog.com/en/products/max2771.html) that is read by the [Octavo OSD335x-SM processor's](https://octavosystems.com/octavo_products/osd335x-sm/) PRU and then parsed using the [GNSS-SDR project](https://gnss-sdr.org/) software.

+# Status

+* v1.1: Assembled, electrical and software test out, Orion not yet locked and MAX not yet tested.
+* v1.0: Works!
+SDR datastream captured, and processed, but this software seems to be lost to the sands of time?

+# Previous Versions

+* v1.0 used the SkyTraq Venus IC with LEO firmware, which has been discontinued.